 Imagine that you can’t find photos on your iPhone because it’s too messy, so you have to go to the App library to find it.
 This is a waste of time.
 It’s a lot easier to say “Hey Siri, open photos” than to waste time digging through your iPhone to find the App that you want. one feature that I am excited about, is the new ability to edit pages.
 To do this go into Jiggle Mode and click the dots at the bottom.
 From there you can hide entire pages and really clean up what you’re showing on your iPhone.
 This feature is great for me as I really utilize Siri for almost everything and appreciate having a little less clutter on my screen.

 A very small feature that makes a big difference is the less intrusive compact calls.
 Whenever you get a call on your iPhone, it doesn’t matter what you’re doing, you’re interrupted by the whole screen coming up with whoever is calling you.
-For me personally, I hate phone calls with a passion.
+Personally, I hate phone calls with a passion.
 So the idea of someone calling me and distracting me while I’m using my phone is infuriating, to say the least.
-Fortunately the new compact calls just shows a small bar at the top of the screen which is easily swiped away if you’re in the middle of something.
+Fortunately, the new compact calls just show a small bar at the top of the screen which is easily swiped away if you’re in the middle of something.
 It also works for third-party Apps.
 Simple and effective.

 Picture in Picture

 Yes, finally, you can access Apps whilst watching a video.
 Or even when on a FaceTime call. you can reposition the screen, even pinch to zoom if you’d like it a bit bigger. you can also swipe it off the screen and it’ll continue playing.
 This feature has already appeared on the iPad, so it’s great to see iPhone get this feature as well.